pierrexyz/pybird/docs/index.rst

 Citation
 --------
 When using PyBird in a publication, please acknowledge the code by citing the following paper:

-Limits on wCDM from the EFTofLSS with the PyBird code by Guido D’Amico, Leonardo Senatore, Pierre Zhang, `arXiv:2003.07956 <https://arxiv.org/abs/2003.07956>`_.
+**Limits on wCDM from the EFTofLSS with the PyBird code** by *Guido D’Amico, Leonardo Senatore, Pierre Zhang*, `arXiv:2003.07956 <https://arxiv.org/abs/2003.07956>`_.

 The BibTeX entry for it is::

    @article{DAmico:2020kxu,